LarsBoertjes/GEO5017_assignment1/README.md

 All four are needed to run the main.py, but the program can be run from main.py alone.

+Be sure to install the necessary python libraries.

 In the main.py you can change the following variables to run the program how it is preferred.
 - line 22: input data